 - The use of mineral acid to remove scale and rust from metal.

-- Materials that microbial activity can naturally reduce from their original state into simple chemical compounds.
+- Describes materials that microbial activity can naturally reduce from their original state into simple chemical compounds.

 - Nature’s way of cleaning using microorganisms (bacteria, enzymes, fungi) to break down the organic compounds in waste or pollutants.

 - The use of pressurized air to clean or remove excess water.